YikeShen/yikeshen.github.io/_pages/JOIN.md

 ![](ShenLabLogo.png)

 ## Opportunities
-### Two full-ride Ph.D. student positions in Earth and Environmental Sciences at The University of Texas at Arlington
+### Admission to the Shen Lab is rolling-based.
+We are always looking for motivated students.
+### Please note we are currently not hiring any postdocs.

-We are looking for two highly motivated Ph.D. students to join our group starting 2024 Spring or Fall.
-The Shen Laboratory welcome students with all backgrounds, race/ethnicity, and gender who are interested in environmental health.
+We are looking for motivated Ph.D. students to join our group.
+The Shen Laboratory welcomes students with all backgrounds, race/ethnicity, and gender who are interested in environmental health.
 The successful candidates will work on exciting projects related to Environmental Health Data Science, integrating high-dimensional environmental exposures, multi-omics, and health outcomes through advanced machine learning and statistical methods.
 Applications are reviewed as soon as they are received. \
 Please refer to relevant research [here](https://yikeshen.github.io//research/)

-### Position 1: Environmental exposures and microbiome
+### Direction 1: Environmental exposures and microbiome
-### Position 2: Precision computational environmental health
+### Direction 2: Precision computational environmental health

 ### Candidate requirement: